Archived Content: The information in this post is no longer current. For up to date tax advice and articles Go to our Etax Blog

 $1918.39

-As Tom met the eligibility criteria to claim the HECS-HELP benefit as both a Teacher and a rural Early Childhood education provider, he submitted and was approved for two HECS-HELP benefit claims.
+Therefore, because Tom met the eligibility criteria to claim the HECS-HELP benefit as both a Teacher and a rural Early Childhood education provider, he submitted two HECS-HELP benefit claims and received approval for both.

 Other important HECS-HELP benefit information: